syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ![customize-leading-and-trailing-days-visibility-in-winui-scheduler-month-view](Month-View_Imges/customize-leading-and-trailing-days-visibility-in-winui-scheduler.png)

-## Customizing the Number of Visible Weeks
+## Customize number of month rows

-The number of week visible in the month view can be changed by setting the NumberOfVisibleWeeks property of the MonthViewSettings in SfScheduler.
-The default value is 6, and the valid range is from 1 to 6.
-Even if leading and trailing days are hidden, they will appear when changing the number of visible weeks, as no additional days exist during this change.
+The number of week visible in the month view can be changed by setting the NumberOfVisibleWeeks property of [MonthViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html) in the Scheduler.
+By default, 6 weeks are visible.

 {% tabs %}

-{% highlight xaml %}
+{% highlight xaml tabtitle="MainWindow.xaml" hl_lines="5" %}

 <scheduler:SfScheduler x:Name="Schedule"
                      ViewType="Month">
     <scheduler:SfScheduler.MonthViewSettings>
         <scheduler:MonthViewSetting NumberOfVisibleWeeks="3"/>
     </scheduler:SfScheduler.MonthViewSettings>
 </scheduler:SfScheduler>

 {% endhighlight %}

-{% highlight c#%}
+{% highlight c# tabtitle="MainWindow.xaml.cs" hl_lines="3" %}

 this.Schedule.ViewType = SchedulerViewType.Month;
 this.Schedule.MonthViewSettings.NumberOfVisibleWeeks = 3;

 {% endhighlight %}

 {% endtabs %}

+N>
+* The week number range is limited to values between 1 and 6.
+Any value outside this range will cause the NumberOfVisibleWeeks to default to 6.
+* The NumberOfVisibleWeeks property dynamically controls the number of weeks displayed in the scheduler's month view.
+* The [DisplayDate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_DisplayDate) property defines the first row of dates shown in the scheduler's month view.
+* The [LeadingDaysVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html#Syncfusion_UI_Xaml_Scheduler_MonthViewSettings_LeadingDaysVisibility) and [TrailingDaysVisibility](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html#Syncfusion_UI_Xaml_Scheduler_MonthViewSettings_TrailingDaysVisibility) properties are applicable only when the number of visible weeks is set to 6.

 ## Blackout dates